 The pop-up timer popped.
 The majestic Thanksgiving turkey is burnished brown.
 The drumstick jiggles.
-Brandishing a carving knife, you smugly take the first slice from the thigh—and then you see a trickle of pink.
+Brandishing a knife, you smugly carve the first slice from the thigh—and then you see a trickle of pink.
 You rub your eyes, thinking surely it must be your imagination, and then look again.

 No, it’s real.

 Can you play dumb and pretend the darn thing isn’t slightly underdone?

 Count your guests.
 Count your bathrooms.
 There’s your answer.